 In addition to these advances, there are also a number of emerging technologies that are starting to have an impact on the way DJs play live.
 For example, virtual reality (VR) and augmented reality (AR) have the potential to revolutionize the way DJs perform and interact with their audience.

-With VR and AR, DJs can create immersive and interactive environments, allowing the audience to experience the music in new and exciting ways.
+With VR and AR, DJs could create immersive and interactive environments, allowing the audience to experience the music in new and exciting ways.

 Another emerging technology that is gaining traction in the DJ world is artificial intelligence (AI).
 AI-powered tools and algorithms are being developed and can help DJs create unique and personalized sets, using machine learning to understand the audience’s preferences and adapt the music in real-time.